 Ashley McSwain is the current Executive Director for CFLS and a recognized expert in women's reentry.
-Prior to joinging CFLS, Ms. McSwain served as Executive Director for Our Place DC, a nonprofit providing programming and resources to currently and formerly incarcerated women in the D.C area.
-Ms. McSwain is a licensed Social Worker in the state of Maryland and the District of Columbia, and holds a Master of Social Work from Temple University, a Master of Organizational Development from American University, and a Bachelors in Criminal Justice from Temple University.
+Prior to joining CFLS, Ms. McSwain served as Executive Director for Our Place DC, a nonprofit providing programming and resources to currently and formerly incarcerated women in the D.C area.
+Ms. McSwain is a licensed Social Worker in the state of Maryland and in the District of Columbia and holds a Master's of Social Work from Temple University, a Master's of Organizational Development from American University, and a Bachelor's degree in Criminal Justice from Temple University.
 She is a member of the adjunct faculty at Catholic University in the Graduate School of Social Work and is certified as a domestic violence counselor.
-Ms. McSwain served as Deputy Director for a Pennsylvania-based nonprofit for ten years, overseeing five shelters, three transitional housing programs, four food pantries, a first-time home buyer program, and a Homeowner Emergency Assistance Program (HEMAP).
+Ms. McSwain served as Deputy Director for a Pennsylvania-based nonprofit for ten years, overseeing five shelters, three transitional housing programs, four food pantries, a first-time homebuyer program, and a Homeowner Emergency Assistance Program (HEMAP).
 She has worked in the human services field for more than twenty-five years.

 Reentry and Victim Services Director

 Katherine Sponaugle oversees our reentry and victim services, Speakers Bureau, and Drop-In Center.
 Katherine’s interest in the criminal justice system began in Buffalo, NY, where she assisted returning citizens in starting their own nonprofits and mentoring programs.
 She earned a Master’s in Criminal Justice from Boston University.
 Katherine authored essays about individuals’ reentry experiences in the photo-essay documentary, Coming Home: Reentry After Incarceration.
 She has been with Community Family Life Services since January 2018.
 Contact Katherine Sponaugle at Ksponaugle@cflsdc.org or (202) 864-6310